NEU-DSG/dailp-encoding/migration/readme.md

 cargo run
 ```

-There are two main components to the `encoder`, one being

 ## Spreadsheet Standards

 All of the current markings are placed on the first row of each annotation line, which corresponds with the original source text in Cherokee syllabary.